thesecretlab/NationalScienceWeek/README.md

 ## Content

-* cache xml stream -> save to file in cache location
-* fetch cached xml from cache location
 * caching needs to handle decoding HTML entities
+* check refresh working even in non-active tabs
+* where to put XML file to ship with if it needs to go in ~/Library/cache